svar-widgets/toolbar/readme.md

 <Toolbar {items} />
 ```

-### Svelte 4 and Svelte 5 versions
+### Svelte 4 and Svelte 5 Versions

 There are two versions of the library: the 1.x version, designed to work with Svelte 4, and the 2.x version, created for Svelte 5.
-Please note that the 2.x version is in beta and may contain some instabilities.

 To use the SVAR Toolbar beta for Svelte 5, install it as follows: